askiefer/dad/content/home/additional.md

 Joe lives with his wife Cathy of over 30 years in Bethesda, MD.

 In his spare time, Joe plays tennis and softball.
-He is an avid crossword-doer and enjoys watching the occasional cooking show.
+He is an avid crossworder and enjoys watching the occasional cooking show.

 Joe has a son, Nicholas, who is a cardiologist in Manhattan, NY and a daughter, Anna, who is a software engineer in the San Francisco Bay Area.